KxSystems/docs/docs/basics/function-notation.md

 Function notation enables the definition of functions.
 Function notation is also known as the _lambda notation_ and the defined functions as _lambdas_.

+!!! note "Anonymity"

+    Although the term _lambda_ originated elsewhere as a name for an anonymous function, we use it to denote any function defined using the lambda notation.

+    In this usage a lambda assigned a name is still a lambda.
+    For example, if `plus:{x+y}`, then `plus` is a lambda.

 A lambda is defined as a pair of braces (curly brackets) enclosing an optional _signature_ (a list of up to 8 argument names) followed by a zero or more expressions separated by semicolons.